kemunpus20/r3-app/README.md

 1. Developing a new logic that uses participant specified keywords, and retrieves media files from the internet automatically.
 I have an idea to use [MediaWiki](https://www.mediawiki.org/) REST API to getting relavant "safe and free" movie files.
 1. Isolate "Prep" task from Django main thread to supports more complecated and time-consuming algorithms in the logic module.
 Using [django-background-tasks](https://django-background-tasks.readthedocs.io/) could be a solution. may be a custom startup script for production environment also needed, and then "Prep" might be start automatically.
 1. Obviously current design of Logic.media_list is neither safety nor scalable.
 So to reconsider data relationship between Logic and Trial once again.
-1. To add a feature to supports text (keywords) as a Media object.
 1. To add more logger for trouble shooting in production environment.
 1. To add more comments based on the Python docstrings style.
 1. There is no test code.
 Yes, I understand, it's unbelievable in 2020.
 I have to write some tests to cover vital part of this system.
 And someday to concider to CI and CD if the system improved continually.